shawn-ng/Three-Shots-Of/Three-Shots-Of/tso-react-app/README.md

 ​

 - Overthinking the UI: I wanted the page to be as easy to use as possible, but also show all of the information necessary without having to go to 50 different places.
 - I think that we ended up in a good place, as the 'Get Started' dropdown is intuitive, and the search bar on the 'Cocktails' page searches by full/partial cocktail name & cocktail containing the letter that is entered (if only a string of 1 or a few letters is entered)
 - Getting the menu to show on the 'Cocktails' page.
 The logic was almost identical to 'Base', however, the list was just not showing up
 - After bug fixing with Heng it was due the route extention needing to be added + missing props on one line ​

 ## Heng Hurdles:

 ​

-- Write here
+- API responses aren't the best as they are not build to cather the needs of our app.
+- Design of the website

 ## Learn More